apurva-shukla/self-hosted-website/_posts/setup_laptop_2025.md

 # The Definitive 2025 Mac Setup for New Developers

-I recently transitioned into software development, and one of the first hurdles I faced wasn't code—it was the **environment**.

-In the past, I would just `brew install` things randomly, let iCloud sync destroy my git repositories, and mix my work and personal email addresses in commit logs.
+When I had started digging into software development, I would just `brew install` things randomly, let iCloud sync destroy my git repositories, and mix my work and personal email addresses in commit logs.

 For my new machine, I decided to do it right.
-I spent days researching the modern "Meta" for macOS development in 2025.
+I was inspired by Swyx ["Meta" for macOS development](https://www.swyx.io/new-mac-setup) in 2025.
 The result is a setup that is fast (Rust-based tools), beautiful (Catppuccin theming), and rigidly organized (Work vs. Personal separation).

 Here is how I built my "Endgame" MacBook setup.